Kezar River Forest

 Access

-Parking lots for the Kezar River South Forest will be built later in 2025.
-Until then, parking along the side of Fern Drive or Grovers Bridge Road is your best option.
+Parking lots for the Kezar River Forest are located off of Fern Drive and Grovers Bridge Road.
 Keep in mind that these are dirt roads which can be easily damaged during mud season, and that much of Grovers Bridge Road is not plowed in the winter.
-Also note that the Fern Drive bridge is currently not passable, so it is best to approach Fern Drive from the Lovell side via Route 5.
+Also, note that the Fern Drive bridge is currently not passable, so it is best to approach Fern Drive from the Lovell side via Route 5.
 When parking along the roadside, please do not block the roadway, turn-outs for snow plows, or fire hydrants.
+Ellis Road marked on the map above is not passable by a regular automobile.

 The property is most easily accessed via the two existing ATV/snowmobile trails shown on the map above.
 Various other unmapped woods roads and game trails traverse the property and can also be explored.
 GLLT will build more trails for visitors to enjoy as we develop the recreation plan for this property.